About us

 We are two thirteen year olds who both have a passion for nature and want to help protect and save the native animals of Australia.
 We are fascinated by the way eco systems work, plants grow, how birds fly and how fish swim.
-Their are so many wonders awaiting for us out side of that door.
+There are so many wonders awaiting for us out side of that door.

 COEN